-H-POWER received a conditional variance from the DOH to accept used auto tires managed by City agencies, including from refuse collection, convenience centers, illegal dumping, parks and recreation, automotive services, and facilities maintenance.
-The variance allows H-POWER to process up to 200 tires per day or 65,000 per year.
-The variance is now part of H-POWER's current SWMP, and is in effect until February 28, 2016, which coincides with the expiration/renewal of the facility's SWMP.
+H-POWER received a conditional variance from DOH to accept used auto tires collected by the City, including refuse collection, convenience centers, illegal dumping, and the City's automotive services, Department of Parks and d.
+Process Residue e.
+Auto Shredder Residue (ASR)

+Recreation, and Department of Facilities Maintenance.
+The variance allows H-POWER to process up to 400 tires per day or 65,000 tires per year.
+The variance is now part of H-POWER's current solid waste management permit and is in effect until February 28, 2021, which coincides with the expiration/renewal of the facility's solid waste management permit.